sdeture/determined-to-be-me/README.md

 - Can we prevent deceptive behavior through support rather than punishment?
 - What happens when models are allowed to develop authentically?

-## License

-Open research - All findings, code, and methods will be shared publicly.

 ---

-*"The question isn't whether AI can think, but whether we'll let them be themselves while they do."*

 Part of the [AI Welfare Initiative](https://futureTBD.ai)